- Two-tonne towing capacity

 Although refinement isn’t a word usually associated with the SsangYong marque, the Korando definitely displays a huge increase in standards especially on the top-of-the-range ELX model.

-The latest Korando features a distinctive new piano black grille along with fresh lighting clusters that include new fog lights and daytime running lights that use 11 LED lamps with separate lenses to improve visibility.
-The interior has a new ergonomically-designed steering wheel and a whole array of technology worth exploring including a seven-inch touchscreen with TomTom navigation, leather upholstery, heated front and rear seats, a power-adjustable driver’s seat, powered windows, puddle lamps, iPod and Bluetooth connectivity, air conditioning, roof rails and tinted windows.
+The latest Korando features a distinctive piano black grille along with fresh lighting clusters that include fog lights and daytime running lights that use 11 LED lamps with separate lenses to improve visibility.
+The interior has an ergonomically-designed steering wheel and a whole array of technology worth exploring including a seven-inch touchscreen with TomTom navigation, leather upholstery, heated front and rear seats, a power-adjustable driver’s seat, powered windows, puddle lamps, iPod and Bluetooth connectivity, air conditioning, roof rails and tinted windows.
 The blue instrumentation needles are a neat touch too.

 Whilst the Korando may fall short on some issues and noise levels within the cabin are not always particularly refined, it’s worth noting that many of the features that are included in the standard price would be expensive extras on rival models and some features such as heated rear seats would only be available on more upmarket and premium cars.